RB Player - News / FAQ

 Registration / Upgrades / New Computers

-Q. I got new computer equipment and installed RBP on it, but the program doesn't recognize my prior registration or my old passcode.
-A. Registrations are bound to a particular computer.
-Our approach with RBP is to charge a small fee per computer, but provide RBP upgrades at no charge.
-Customers love this because they get upgrades for free and it's easier to keep up with the latest versions.
+Q. I got new computer equipment and installed RBP on it, but the program doesn't recognize my prior registration or old passcode.
+A. As for many modern apps, RBP is licensed on a per device basis: there is a registration fee per device, but RBP upgrades are no charge.
+With free upgrades it's easier to keep up with the latest versions.
 When you get new computer equipment, you need to obtain a new passcode from us.
-As a registered user you qualify for a discount (basically half price).
+As a registered user you qualify for a discount.

 Q. Can I upgrade my version of Windows without losing my RBP registration?
 A. It should be possible, but might fail.
 Microsoft doesn't worry much about being careful to not clobber non-Microsoft applications.
 Some people have upgraded without losing their RBP registration, others have not.
 If you lose your registration in this manner, you can get another as described for the "Windows reinstallation" question.